Bluff wedding cluster tied with Auckland College as biggest in the country

 Nearly three weeks later, the 87-year-old died at Wellington Hospital after contracting the virus.

-An Air NZ steward at the centre of cluster said he was not unwell during the reception, but was believed to be asymptomatic and potentially carrying the virus.
+An Air NZ steward at the centre of the cluster said he was not unwell during the reception, but was believed to be asymptomatic and potentially carrying the virus.

 He had reportedly returned from a trip overseas in the week before the wedding.

+The man has issued a short statement through Air NZ, saying he followed recommended cabin crew guidelines while at work.

+"Air New Zealand's employee, as all operating cabin crew, adhered to the Ministry of Health's guidance which includes hygiene and PPE measures," the statement said.

-On Thursday, he issued a statement that he was deeply upset by what had happened and the implication that he had done anything wrong.
+"Our colleague is deeply upset by what has happened and the implication in comments published in the media that he did anything wrong."

 The death of an elderly Invercargill man who was believed to have the virus has also been linked to the cluster.

 In his 70s, the man died in his Kingswell home on Tuesday evening.
-A post-mortem took place on Thursday afternoon.
+A post-mortem examination took place on Thursday afternoon.

-Director-general of health Ashley Bloomfield would not say if his death would be added to the national total of nine Covid-19 deaths until those results were available.
+Director-General of Health Ashley Bloomfield would not say if his death would be added to the national total of nine Covid-19 deaths until those results were available.

 Bloomfield confirmed that the man had an indirect link to the Bluff cluster.